roitraining/kbernetes-onboard/setup/README.md

 1. Create a new google cloud project to host the onboard example
-2. Use the cloud console to create an empty Firestore database
+2. Use the cloud console to create an empty Firestore database WARNING !
+If you don't create the firestore db, the setup script will permanently ruin your project and you will have to create a new one.
 3. Run the following command in cloud shell in your new project to create a static ip  called 'hip-local':

     gcloud compute addresses create hip-local --global